emi-lex/methylation_jb/README.md

 ![picture](pictures/1_bench_rmse.png)

-The results indicate that the nbp method outperforms the people mean approach by a sig- nificant margin.
+The results indicate that the nbp method outperforms the people mean approach by a significant margin.
 Furthermore, the results suggest that the cytosine mean method slightly outperforms methyLImp.
-However, it should be noted that the efficacy of the cytosine mean method is highly dependent on the dataset and the specific markers where miss- ing values occur.
-For instance, if the dataset comprises 1 healthy control and 20 cancer cases, and an attempt is made to impute a missing value that belongs to the healthy con- trol group, the cytosine mean method may yield less accurate results, particularly if the missing value being imputed exhibits a strong correlation with cancer.
+However, it should be noted that the efficacy of the cytosine mean method is highly dependent on the dataset and the specific markers where missing values occur.
+For instance, if the dataset comprises 1 healthy control and 20 cancer cases, and an attempt is made to impute a missing value that belongs to the healthy control group, the cytosine mean method may yield less accurate results, particularly if the missing value being imputed exhibits a strong correlation with cancer.

+The results can be obtained by running the jupyter notebook `code/benchmark_table_rrbs.ipynb`.

 ### Microarray benchmark
 The pipeline is the same as the previous one.